Posts

 Image

-The Rocky Mountains are similar to the Presidential Range of New Hampshire in that they are in many places old rounded mountains that have been spiced up by Pleistocene glaciation.
+The Rocky Mountains are somewhat similar to my familiar northern Appalachians in that they are in many places old rounded mountains that have been spiced up by Pleistocene glaciation.
 I can’t speak for everywhere but many important ranges from the Front Range and Sawatch Range in Colorado to the Beartooth Mountains of Montana share a common appearance: some sides are rugged cliffs scooped out by glacers, but the preglacial erosional surfaces are never far away, in the form of rounded boulder-covered slopes.
 The glaciers didn’t get everywhere in these mountains, and while the most dramatic terrain lies above U-shaped glacial valleys, there are large areas - whether a side of a mountain or an entire mountain range - that retain their smoothed-over appearance from millions of years of erosion.
 The strongest impression that the Colorado Rockies left on me was of extensiveness and geologic diversity, more than of steepness and ruggedness.
-The state has countless mountain ranges exhibiting a
+The state has countless mountain ranges exhibi...

 To the People I've Talked With About Israel